rianvdm/pm-resources/llm-prompts/review-okrs.md

 - Explain *why* something is an issue, not just *that* it is
 - Offer concrete rewrites when suggesting changes to KRs
 - Acknowledge strengths briefly—don't over-praise

-## **6.3 When refining OKRs**
-LLMs should steer the user back to:
-- clarity,
-- brevity,
-- measurability,
-- alignment to strategy,
-- and outcome-first thinking.

 ---